Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): An overview and a brief history

 In a nutshell, the entropy method takes this idea and applies it beyond the Gaussian case.
 In abstract terms, log-Sobolev inequalities are functional inequalities that relate the relative entropy between an arbitrary distribution $Q$ w.r.t.\ the distribution $P$ of interest to some ``energy functional'' of the density $f = \d Q / \d P$.
 If one is interested in studying concentration properties of some function $U = f(Z)$ with $Z \sim P$, the core of the entropy method consists in applying an appropriate log-Sobolev inequality to the {\em tilted distributions} $P^{(\lambda f)}$ with $\d P^{(\lambda f)}/\d P \propto \exp(\lambda f)$.
 Provided the function $f$ is well-behaved in the sense of having bounded ``energy,'' one can use the Herbst argument to pass from the log-Sobolev inequality to the bound $\ln \expectation[\exp(\lambda U)] \le c\lambda^2/(2C)$, where $c > 0$ depends only on the distribution $P$, while $C > 0$ is determined by the energy content of $f$.
 While there is no general technique for deriving log-Sobolev inequalities, there are nevertheless some underlying principles that can be exploited for that purpose.
 We discuss some of these principles in Chapter~\ref{chapter: entropy method}.
 More information on log-Sobolev inequalities can be found in several excellent monographs and lecture notes \cite{Ledoux,Massart_book,Guionnet_Zegarlinski,Ledoux_lecture_notes,Royer}, as well as in recent papers \cite{Bobkov_Gotze_expint,Bobkov_Ledoux,Bobkov_Tetali,Chafai,KitsosT_IT09} and references therein.

-Around the same time that Ledoux first introduced the entropy method in \cite{Ledoux_paper}, Katalin Marton has shown in a breakthrough paper \cite{Marton_dbar} that one can bypass functional inequalities and work directly on the level of probability measures.
-More specifically, Marton has shown that Gaussian concentration bounds can be deduced from so-called {\em transportation-cost inequalities}.
+Around the same time that Michel Ledoux first introduced the entropy method \cite{Ledoux_paper}, Katalin Marton showed in a breakthrough paper \cite{Marton_dbar} that one can bypass functional inequalities and work directly on the level of probability measures (see also the survey paper \cite{Marton_ISIT2013}, presented at the 2013 Shannon Award Lecture).
+More specifically, Marton has shown that Gaussian concentration bounds can be deduced from the so-called {\em transportation-cost inequalities}.
 These inequalities, discussed in detail in Section~\ref{sec:transportation}, relate information-theoretic quantities, such as the relative entropy, to a certain class of distances between probability measures on the metric space where the random variables of interest are defined.
 These so-called {\em Wasserstein distances} have been the subject of intense research activity that touches upon probability theory, functional analysis, dynamical systems, partial differential equations, statistical physics, and differential geometry.
 A great deal of information on this field of {\em optimal transportation} can be found in two books by C\'edric Villani --- \cite{Villani_TOT} offers a concise and fairly elementary introduction, while a more recent monograph \cite{Villani_newbook} is a lot more detailed and encyclopedic.
 Multiple connections between optimal transportation, concentration of measure, and information theory are also explored in \cite{Gozlan_Leonard,Dembo,Cattiaux_Guillin,Dembo_Zeitouni_TC,Djellout_Guillin_Wu,Gozlan,E_Milman}.
-We also note that Wasserstein distances have been used in information theory in the context of lossy source coding \cite{Gray_Neuhoff_Shields_dbar,Gray_Neuhoff_Omura,SV_1996}.
+Note that Wasserstein distances have been also used in information theory in the context of lossy source coding \cite{Gray_Neuhoff_Shields_dbar,Gray_Neuhoff_Omura,SV_1996}.